webbestmaster/my-react-app/app/README.md

 > npm start

-Above command run webpack-dev-server with host is 0.0.0.0 (you ip address) and port - 8080
+Above command run webpack-dev-server with host is 0.0.0.0 (your ip address) and port - :8080

 ## Build

-> NODE_ENV=production webpack
+> npm run build